Master of Science (MS)

 Some students enter our program with the intent of obtaining a Master of Science (MS) degree and then entering the job market.
 Students with a bachelor’s degree who enter the program with the desire to complete the degree of Doctor of Philosophy (PhD) often complete the MS degree first, since all MS core courses are also required for the PhD.
 All students seeking the MS degree must complete the same set of core requirements.

-The MS degree requires 34 credits, which must include at least three 500- or 600-level statistics courses beyond the core.
+The MS degree requires 34 credits, which must include at least three 5000- or 6000-level statistics courses beyond the core.
 In addition to completing the required course credits, the student must pass a written exam.
 Much of the second year of the Master of Science program consists of elective courses determined by the student and his or her major professor.
 During or after the final semester of course work, students take an oral exam on work completed for the creative component (a capstone project).
 This is the “Final Examination” mentioned in the Graduate Catalog.

 Prerequisites